While at Sculpture in the Park, a dear girlfriend asked if I’d join her for an expedition on Mt. Baker. I said yes.

 I had three weeks.

-So, I traded studio time for trail time — stuffing a pack with 30 pounds and hiking daily with Tala up our mountain, summiting three local peaks to prepare.
+So, I traded studio time for trail time - stuffing a pack with 30 pounds and hiking daily with Tala up our mountain and summiting three local peaks (with a lighter pack) to prepare.

-Summers are short in the Rockies, and guiltlessly “training” was the perfect excuse to be outside — to swap bronze dust for wild air, deadlines for ridgelines, and to remember how saying yes can lead to the most extraordinary adventures.
+Summers are short in the Rockies, and guiltlessly “training” was the perfect excuse to be outside.
+I swaped bronze dust for wild air and deadlines for ridgelines.
+Saying yes can lead to the most extraordinary adventures.